Between the crazy long lines of Black Friday and the online deals of Cyber Monday is Small Business Saturday.

-This year has put a spotlight on small businesses due to the coronavirus pandemic.
-As the backbone of the economy, it’s vital that struggling entrepreneurs rebuild.
-However, rebuilding comes with its own unique challenges this year including:
+This year has put a spotlight on small businesses due to the COVID-19 pandemic.
+As the backbone of the economy, it’s vital that struggling entrepreneurs have an opportunity to rebuild.
+However, rebuilding comes with its own unique challenges, including:

 Many businesses experienced a dip in revenue after the economic shut-down.
-There are strategies to help boost your cash flow that include getting a small business loan or cutting back on unnecessary expenses.
-Our blog post has more information: How to Manage Sudden Small Business Cash Flow Problems.
+There are strategies that may help you boost your cash flow, including getting a small business loan or cutting back on unnecessary expenses.
+Visit our blog post for more information: Solving Small Business Cash Flow Issues Due to the Pandemic.

-In light of the coronavirus, you might have to spend additional dollars to be in compliance with new state health and safety regulations.
-Below, we’ve outlined some best practices to keep your place of business safe below.
-Be sure to share the safety steps you’ve taken to alleviate any anxiety shoppers or staff may be feeling.
+In light of the COVID-19 pandemic, you might have to spend additional dollars to be in compliance with new state health and safety regulations.
+Below, we’ve outlined some best practices to help keep your place of business safe.
+Be sure to share the safety steps you’ve taken to alleviate the anxiety shoppers or staff may be feeling.
 This might be the first time they’ve ventured out into a public place since the onset of the pandemic.
 In addition to pandemic safety protocols, this article has some other safety issues to keep in mind: Workplace Safety for Small Business.

 You’ll likely put a lot of hard work into preparing for Small Business Saturday.
-Inexpensive options for promoting your products and services include advertising on social media platforms where you brand is well represented.
-If you have a bricks and mortar location, signage is another great way to get the message out.
-Consider writing a blog post, newsletter, or mass email blast to make sure consumers know you’re participating and what they can expect.
+Inexpensive options for promoting your products and services include advertising on social media platforms where your brand is well represented.
+If you have a brick and mortar location, signage is another great way to get the message out.
+Consider writing a blog post, newsletter, or mass email blast to ensure consumers know you’re participating and what they can expect from your business.

 Anticipate a surge in business and pay attention to your available inventory.
-Stock up on products that you’re promoting.
-If you do happen to run out of an item, have a “rain-check” ready to present, which would allow the customer to take advantage of the same discount when you’re restocked.
+Consider stocking up on products that you’re promoting.
+If you do happen to run out of an item, have a “rain-check” option ready to present, which would allow the customer to take advantage of the same discount when you’re restocked.
 For a high-level exploration of inventory management, review our blog post: How to Organize Inventory for a Small Business.

-Networking with other business owners for Small Business Saturday can offer big benefits such as:
+Networking with other business owners for Small Business Saturday can also offer big benefits such as: